kelciatkinson/atlas-the-joy-of-painting-api/README.md

 # atlas-the-joy-of-painting-api

-# Bob Ross Episodes API
+## Bob Ross Episodes API

-A database and API that houses data about Bob Ross's "The Joy of Painting" episodes, allowing viewers to filter episodes by broadcast month, subject matter, and color palette.
+A database that houses data about Bob Ross's "The Joy of Painting" episodes, allowing viewers to filter episodes by broadcast month, subject matter, and color palette.

 ## Project Overview

 This project implements an ETL (Extract, Transform, Load) process to import data from various sources into a structured MySQL database.
-The goal is to provide an API that allows users to filter Bob Ross's painting episodes based on various criteria.
+In the future thegoal is to provide an API that allows users to filter Bob Ross's painting episodes based on various criteria.

 ### Features